 Health4Me cover for cardiologists

 Health4Me Gold members can visit a cardiologist as part of the specialist benefit cover.
-In order to visit a specialist a Health4Me member will need to obtain a referral from a Momentum CareCross Network general practitioner and obtain pre-authorisation.
+In order to visit a specialist a Health4Me member will need to obtain a referral from a doctor on the Momentum Health4Me Network and obtain pre-authorisation.
 Cardiologist consultations are limited to two visits at a maximum of R1,000 per visit each year.
 If there are any shortfalls you will need to pay the balance out of pocket.

 What happens if I need to have heart surgery?